-There are three deaths a day from epilepsy and the people affected are spread throughout the UK; access to local meetings can be a lifesaver for them while they struggle to understand what happened and why.
+There are three deaths a day from epilepsy and people are affected throughout the UK; access to local meetings can be invaluable for those grieving while they struggle to understand what happened and why.

-SUDEP Action Coffee Club meetings are in areas all around the UK and throughout the year.
+SUDEP Action Coffee Club meetings are in areas all around the UK, throughout the year.

 People grieve in different ways, even within the same family.
-It is helpful for bereaved people to have the opportunity to seek out those that they can identify with, who mirror their way of grieving.
-Being with others who are similar can help to normalise feelings, highlight coping strategies that may help and provide opportunities to access further peer support.
+It is helpful for bereaved people to have the opportunity to seek out others that they can identify with and who may mirror their way of grieving.
+Being with people going through similar experiences can help to normalise feelings and highlight coping strategies that may help and provide opportunities to access further peer support.

-These meetings can be a space to swap ideas for fundraising; for raising awareness; for getting through the inquest or to discuss strategies for coping with day to day life, whatever your reasons for meeting up – the main outcome of the meetings is to know you are not alone, that others have been there too.
+These meetings can provide a space to swap ideas for fundraising; for raising awareness; for getting through the inquest or to discuss strategies for coping with day to day life.
+Whatever your reasons for meeting up – the main purpose of the meetings is to let you know you are not alone.

-The meetings are usually around 2 hours long, although people may decide to stay longer/leave earlier – it’s entirely up to you.
-Coffee Clubs are hosted by SUDEP Action supporters who have been bereaved themselves and they will provide you with some up to date information on the charity activities and some resources to take away, but ultimately the time is yours to be with others.
+The meetings are usually around 2 hours long, though you can stay for as much or as little of that time as you wish.
+Coffee Clubs are often hosted by SUDEP Action volunteers who have been bereaved themselves, and they will provide you with some up-to-date information on charity activities and resources to take away, but ultimately the time is yours to be with others.

-If you would like more details on when you can run your own Coffee Club, contact Vicky Masters-Read, on 01235 772850 or [email protected]
+If you would like to discuss running a SUDEP Action Coffee Club meeting in your area, contact Vicky Masters-Read, on 01235 772850 or [email protected]

 If you are interested in attending a Coffee Club meeting in your area, please complete the below form:

-(Your details will be placed on a list to be contacted only with further Coffee Club information for your region.)
+(You will only be contacted with further Coffee Club information for your region.)